Schiller40/ozone/docs/slideshow format.md

 ## Transitions

 Transitions can be self-made or a premade one can be used.
 Even premade ones have to be included in the stylesheet (so the length can be altered).
-The classes are applied to the container element according to the vue docs.
+The classes are applied to the container (`div.slide`) element according to the vue docs. `name` can be self-defined, `mode` can be `out-in`, `in-out`, or `simultaneous`. `simultaneous` is the default